Fine-Tuning GPT-4o-Mini to Generate Blog Articles

-The newly released GPT-4o-mini model, launched on July 18, surpasses GPT-3.5 and approaches GPT-4 in performance, with a cost only half of GPT-3.5 and the fastest response speed among the series.
-OpenAI officially opened the fine-tuning interface for GPT-4o-mini today, offering 2M tokens free per day until September 23, 2024.
+The new model GPT-4o-mini, released on July 18, surpasses GPT-3.5 and approaches GPT-4 in performance, while costing only half as much as GPT-3.5.
+It is also the fastest in response time among the entire series of models.
+OpenAI officially opened the fine-tuning interface for GPT-4o-mini today, offering a daily free quota of 2M tokens until September 23, 2024.

-For simple tasks, writing prompts is sufficient for the model to perform well.
-For more complex tasks, you can use the Chain of Thought technique to break down the task into multiple steps and reason through them step by step.
+For general simple tasks, writing prompts is sufficient for the model to perform well.
+For more complex tasks, you can try using a Chain of Thought to break down the complex task into multiple steps and reason through them gradually.
 However, for tasks requiring high precision and consistent output, fine-tuning is necessary.

-The following table compares the pros and cons of these three methods and their application scenarios.
+The table below compares the advantages, disadvantages, and application scenarios of these three methods.

 Method | Advantages | Disadvantages | Application Scenarios |